Vasectomy & Prostate Cancer

 Numerous other studies have found no increased risk of Prostate cancer following a vasectomy.

-Vasectomists do not routinely counsel that Vasectomies might increase the risk of Prostate cancer any more than protect against other types of cancer.
+Vasectomists do not routinely counsel that Vasectomies might increase the risk of Prostate cancer any more than counselling that vasectomy protects against other types of cancer.
 This study adds nothing to the current literature indicating that Vasectomy is safe.